How to Build the Perfect Coffee Bar At Home

 To make your coffee station feel full and complete, you’ll need to stock it with all the fixings—coffee beans, sugar dishes, syrups and flavorings (if that’s your thing), and anything else you like to mix into your cup.
 However, the containers that these items come in aren’t usually very aesthetically pleasing.
 Instead, swap them for some modern canisters to hold all of your coffee supplies.
 They’ll make your coffee station look more put together.
 That way, your coffee bar looks like it’s part of your decor, rather than your typical office coffee corner.

 If you have a Keurig or a Nespresso, then you know how those pods get in the way.
 Plus, they can make your coffee station look cluttered and disorganized if left out in the open.
 For a quick fix, opt to put your pods in a basket or bin for a chic storage solution.
-Likewise, baskets can function as the perfect hidden storage space for coffee napkins, tea bags, shelf-safe creamers, to-go cups, and more.
+(Baskets can also function as the perfect hidden storage space for coffee napkins, tea bags, shelf-safe creamers, to-go cups, and more.)
+Or instead, grab a coffee pod organizer to match your machine to keep things streamlined.

 Finish Off With Mugs and Stirrers